pratapwarrohit13/OCPM_ENTITY_RELATIONSHIP/USER_GUIDE.md

 **Q: My JSON file isn't working!**
 A: Ensure your JSON is structured as a list of records (e.g., `[{"id": 1, "name": "A"}, ...]`).
 Complex nested structures might need to be flattened first.

+**Q: Analysis is taking a while for my big CSV file.**
+A: That's normal! 🐢 For very large files (hundreds of MBs), the tool carefully reads them in chunks to avoid running out of memory.
+Sit tight, it's working hard!

 **Q: The relationships look wrong.**
 A: The tool guesses relationships based on column names (like `CustomerID` matching `ID`) and data overlap.
 It's a helper, so always double-check with your domain knowledge! 🧠